Death and funeral of James VI and I: Poor health

+At Theobalds

 The King's final illness included a fever, described as a "tertian ague".
 He seems to have had a combination of kidney disease and arthritis.
 The events of the king's final days proved controversial with allegations of inappropriate or ill-advised medical interventions.
 When King James was on his deathbed at Theobalds, it was said that Mary Villiers, Countess of Buckingham had arranged for his treatment with a plaster or poultice applied to his chest, stomach, and wrist.
 This angered his Scottish-born physician John Craig who rebuked her.
 For his speeches to the Countess, Craig was ordered to leave court.
 The Earl of Kellie, a Scottish courtier, described the rumour and the Duke of Buckingham's anger at it:There has something fallen out here much disliked, and I for myself think much mistaken, and that is this.
 My Lord of Bukkinghame wishing mutche the Kings healthe caused splaister to be applyed to the Kings breast, after which his Majesty was extremely sick, and with all did give him a drink or syrup to drink; and this was which has spread such a business here and discontent as you would wonder, and Doctor Craig is now absented from court and Harry Gibb of the bedchamber is quarrelled for it (blamed), and my Lord Buckingham so incensed".

 Buckingham's doctor, John Remington, is known to have attended James at Theobalds in March 1625.
 He gave the Duke's servant and barber John Baker a recipe for a drink called a julep or posset.
 John Baker applied a plaster to help the king's ague, and Prince Charles made him eat a piece of it to show it was safe.

 Henry Gibb removed the controversial plaster at the king's request during the night of 21 March.
 One of the physicians William Paddy, later wrote in one of the king's prayer books that he had told James that the end was near, "Being sent for to Theobalds but two days before the death of my sovereign lord and master king James, I felt it my Christian duty to prepare him, telling that there was nothing left for me to do (in the afternoon before his death the next day at noon) but to pray for his soul".

 James died on Sunday 27 March at noon.
 After the king's death, Remington and other physicians including Matthew Lister disputed the provenance and composition of a medical plaster found on the body.
 Subsequently, George Eglisham amplified rumours by publishing the Forerunner of Revenge, a pamphlet blaming Buckingham and his doctors for hastening the king's death.
 The circumstances of the king's treatment and the plasters applied were investigated by a House of Commons select committee.